fommil/fpmortals/manuscript/wip.md

 ### Generated Freely

-As a refresher, `Free` is defined as an ADT of three elements
+As a refresher, `Free` is defined as an ADT with three members

 {lang="text"}
 ~~~~~~~~